-King Charles III keeps eye on prize after tour starts late
+King Charles III makes world debut as tour starts in Germany

 Now everything rests on Germany.

-The truncated trip starts Wednesday in Berlin, where German President Frank-Walter Steinmeier will welcome Charles and Camilla, the queen consort, at the historic Brandenburg Gate.
+Gabriele Fluechter, 57, of Berlin, said she came “out of love for England,” where she had attended university.
+She said she had seen Elizabeth on one of the queen’s visits to Berlin, and also had spotted Charles and Camilla before.

+“They walked along there very casually,” she said, adding that the long wait was no problem,

-The king is scheduled to give a speech to the Bundestag, Germany’s parliament, on Thursday.
-He will also meet Chancellor Olaf Scholz, talk to Ukrainian refugees and meet with British and Germany military personnel who are working together on joint projects.
+On Thursday, the king is scheduled to give a speech to the Bundestag, Germany’s parliament.
+He will also meet Chancellor Olaf Scholz, talk to Ukrainian refugees, and meet with British and Germany military personnel who are working together on joint projects.
+In the afternoon he will visit an organic farm outside of Berlin.

 The royal couple go to Hamburg on Friday, where they will visit the Kindertransport memorial for Jewish children who fled from Germany to Britain during the Third Reich, and attend a green energy event before returning to the U.K.